 Herman is the sweet sourdough starter that can be used to in many different recipes – from cakes to bread to pancakes.
-Making Herman is fun and rewarding experience.
+Making Herman is a fun and rewarding experience.
 Try with kids for an even more wondrous experience!

 Herman is a sweet sourdough starter that can be used to make bread, cakes, pancakes, English muffins and a variety of other yum goodies.
 Making a Herman starter requires only a few ingredients and is a good kitchen science experiment to do with little kids.